Best Toys for Artistic Kids (and Adults)

 My middle daughter, PickyKidPix, discovered the Cuttlebug Embosser and Die Cutter from her friend.
-It’s something that scrapbookers use a lot but it’s great for kids who love stationary items.
+It’s something that scrapbookers use a lot but it’s great for kids who love stationery items.
 The machine itself is just the first thing you need to emboss.
-Think of it like a manual printing press only instead of printing, it’s embossing.
+Think of it as a manual printing press only instead of printing, it’s embossing.

 So… you’ll need embossing plates (and lots of them!).
 The upside is that they make great greeting cards!

 If you get someone the CuddleBug machine, this is only the beginning.
-You will need adaptor mat ($9), embossing folder ($4) and lots of embossing plates ($18 each but prices vary).
+You will need an adaptor mat ($9), an embossing folder ($4), and lots of embossing plates ($18 each but prices vary).

 Bienfang Young Artist BLANK Trading Cards, $3